This is the blog of Matthew Emerson, Luke Stamps, Luke Wisley, and Brandon Smith.

 Luke Wisley holds a Master of Arts degree from Southeastern Baptist Theological Seminary (2011), a Master of Theology degree from New College, University of Edinburgh (2013), and is reading for a Ph.D. at the University of Cambridge.

 Brandon D. Smith works with the Christian Standard Bible, is an editor for Holman Bible Publishers, and co-hosts the Word Matters podcast.
 He is currently writing his Ph.D. dissertation on a Trinitarian reading of the Book of Revelation under the supervision of Michael Bird.
-He also serves as Editorial Director for the Center for Baptist Renewal and has authored some stuff.
+He also serves as one of the pastors at City Church, Editorial Director for the Center for Baptist Renewal, and has authored some stuff.